callum-jones19/leadlight/README.md

-# Thesis VST
+# Leadlight

 ## Summary

-The centralised repository for all Rust DSP effects created for my thesis.
+A suite of DSP VST/CLAP plugins written in Rust.

 All major effects seen in this repository are based off the Airwindows suite of processing plugins (which will be credited in all relevant plugins).